MuhtasimTanmoy/notebook/protocols/xmpp.md

 # XMPP Framework

 -   **X :** It means eXtensible.
-XMPP is an open-source project which can be changed or extended according to the need.
+XMPP is an open-source project that can be changed or extended according to the need.
 -   **M:** XMPP is designed for sending messages in real-time.
 It has a very efficient push mechanism compared to other protocols.
 -   **P:** It determines whether you are online/offline/busy.
 It indicates the state.
 -   **P:** XMPP is a protocol, that is, a set of standards that allow systems to communicate with each other